makersacademy/rps-challenge/README.md

 get('/play')
 @current_player_name = @game.current_player.name

-# method that works out the winner and redirects to other pages depending on the result
+# method that works out the winner and redirects to other pages depending on the result.
+Use a module to keep it skinny
 post('/result')
-game.play(params[:choice])
-if @game.game_over == true
-  redirect /results
-else
-  redirect /play
-end
+turn_redirect(game)

 # page with the winner revealed
 get('/result')